Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/A_FIXED_RATIO_TRADING_API.md

 ### `process_treasury_withdraw_fees`

-Withdraws collected protocol fees from the main treasury with advanced rate limiting and security protections.
-Enables the protocol authority to withdraw accumulated fees from pool creation, liquidity operations, and swaps while implementing dynamic rate limiting to prevent rapid fund drainage and ensure system stability.
+Withdraws collected protocol fees from the main treasury with fixed cooldown rate limiting and security protections.
+Enables the protocol authority to withdraw accumulated fees from pool creation, liquidity operations, and swaps while implementing a fixed 60-minute cooldown after successful withdrawals to ensure system stability.

 **Authority:** Admin Authority only
 **Restrictions:** Fixed 60-minute cooldown after successful withdrawal (no cooldown on failed attempts)